 How wheat grain is cleaned

 Before milling, wheat goes through a thorough cleaning process to remove impurities.
-The process of cleaning wheat plays a huge role with regards to quality.
-It impacts the ash characteristics and the color of the final flour.
+The process of cleaning wheat plays a huge role with regard to quality.
+It impacts the ash characteristics and the colour of the final flour.

 Powerful magnets are being used to extract unwanted metal objects.
 Sifters and reels sort shapes, sizes, and weights to be taken away for specific cleaning.

 The traditional way of cleaning wheat is through scouring.
 This process involved washing the wheat to remove dirt, sand, and stones.

 After cleaning, the wheat is put inside a conditioning bin for 24 hours to achieve the right moisture content.
 This method allows the brand to soften.
 It also enhances the release of the endosperm during milling.